NetBrain vs Red Hat Ansible Automation Platform comparison

 Buyer's Guide

-NetBrain is ranked 5th in Network Automation while Red Hat Ansible Automation Platform is ranked 2nd in Network Automation with 58 reviews.
+NetBrain is ranked 5th in Network Automation while Red Hat Ansible Automation Platform is ranked 2nd in Network Automation with 60 reviews.
 NetBrain is rated 7.2, while Red Hat Ansible Automation Platform is rated 8.6.
 The top reviewer of NetBrain writes "Good monitoring and troubleshoot capabilities, improves overall network traffic visibility".
-On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Capable of broad integrations with easy-to-operate infrastructure and user controls".
-NetBrain is most compared with Cisco DNA Center, ThousandEyes, SolarWinds Network Automation Manager, Forward Enterprise and ScienceLogic, whereas Red Hat Ansible Automation Platform is most compared with Red Hat Satellite, Microsoft Configuration Manager, VMware Aria Automation, Microsoft Azure DevOps and Microsoft Intune.
+On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Its agentless, making the deployment fast and easy".
+NetBrain is most compared with Cisco DNA Center, ThousandEyes, SolarWinds Network Automation Manager, ScienceLogic and NETSCOUT nGeniusONE, whereas Red Hat Ansible Automation Platform is most compared with Red Hat Satellite, Microsoft Configuration Manager, VMware Aria Automation, Microsoft Azure DevOps and Microsoft Intune.
+See our NetBrain vs. Red Hat Ansible Automation Platform report.

 See our list of best Network Automation vendors.